 For the start of the academic year Reception admissions, parents have until the end of May to submit an appeal form and appeals will be heard in June/July.
 In-year appeals will be heard throughout the year.

 Our Ofsted inspection as St Francis of Assisi Voluntary Aided Church of England Primary School was rated as Outstanding in June 2011.
 Please click here for the link to the report.
 We are now a new school since becoming an academy.

-Our SIAMS inspection was rated as Outstanding in April 2016.
+Our SIAMS inspection rated our school as Excellent in March 2023.
 Please click here for a copy of the report.